DEAP/deap/doc/tutorials/basic/part1.rst

 .. literalinclude:: /code/tutorials/part_2/2_1_fitness.py
    :lines: 6

-The :func:`~deap.creator.create` function takes at least two argument, a name for the newly created class and a base class.
+The :func:`~deap.creator.create` function takes at least two arguments, a name for the newly created class and a base class.
 Any subsequent argument becomes an attribute of the class.
 As specified in the :class:`~deap.base.Fitness` documentation, the :attr:`~deap.base.Fitness.weights` attribute must be a tuple so that multi-objective and single objective fitnesses can be treated the same way.
 A
 :class:`FitnessMulti` would be created the same way but using: